 This lace butterfly card exemplifies elegance and creativity!
 In today’s tutorial, we’ll depart from the traditional greeting card format to produce an interactive, lovely piece that your recipient will want to put on display.
-I’ll also suggest a few alternative and artistic ways to use the butterfly printable that I created for this card!

 1. Print Out the Medium Lace Butterfly Illustration

 To make this butterfly card, start by printing out the Medium Lace Butterfly Illustration, which you can find by clicking here.
 I recommend printing it out on 32# laserjet paper, though 70#-80# drawing paper should work just as well.
-Full disclosure: I had every intention of making the illustration available for free, but it took way longer to draw than I had anticipated, so I decided to make it available for the price of a latte ($4.25).
+Full disclosure: I had every intention of making this butterfly illustration available for free, but it took way longer to draw than I had anticipated, so I decided to make it available for the price of a latte ($4.25).

 2. Cut Out the Butterfly